jennykut12/github.io/_posts/2024-02-10-How-to-Secure-a-Network-Traffic.md

 title: How to Secure a Network Traffic
 subtitle: Read Me
 categories: Azure Network
-tags: [Azure, VisualMachines, blog, vm, NetworkSecurityGroup,IPAddress, RDP, SSH, NSG]
+tags: [Azure, VirtualMachines, blog, vm, NetworkSecurityGroup,IPAddress, RDP, SSH, NSG]
 ---

 ## How to Secure a Network Traffic

+### Introduction

 I wants to secure a Network Traffic to ensure that access to virtual machines is restricted.
 To do this, I need to:
 * 		Create and configure network security groups.